SymfonyCasts/asset-mapper/sfcasts/vendor-css.md

 ```

 In AssetMapper, because there's no Node, we don't have a *such* an easy system for
 grabbing CSS packages.
-We *can* still get them.
+But we *can* still get them.

 ## Finding Packages on jsDelivr